Hands on laptop keyboard writing duplicate content

 The rel=”canonical” tag is your friend.
 It tells search engines which version of a page should be considered the original, authoritative version.
 This is especially useful when duplicate content can’t be avoided, such as printer-friendly versions of pages.

-Leverage 301 Redirects
+Leverage 301 redirects

 When you have multiple pages with the same content, use 301 redirects to consolidate them into a single, stronger page.
 This not only solves the duplicate content issue but also consolidates ranking signals.